ESGF/esgf-user-support/metagrid.rst

 Q: Where can I find the Metagrid interface?

-A: Lawrence Livermore National Laboratory hosts a beta-test version at https://aims2.llnl.gov/
+A: Lawrence Livermore National Laboratory hosts a beta-test version at https://aims2.llnl.gov/.
+Oak Ridge National Laboratory hosts the interface at https://esgf-node.ornl.gov/

 Q: I would like to share some feedback of Metagrid.
 Is there an easy way to do so?